 Jack and John started a follow up to The Sun and the Moon Sessions mid 2009 and was later joined by Mark Burgess.
 Things You Know and Love, the third album by Black Swan Lane, was released on April 5th, 2010 and was mixed and recorded by famed engineer, Jeff Tomei.
 Jeff, known for mixing the first Smashing Pumpkins album and many more alternative and rock acts has stayed with each of the band’s albums along the way which gave the band a much more professional and exciting sound quality.
 This third release has always been the band’s most concise and favorite of the bunch.
 It came together perfectly which rarely happens.

 Staring Down The Path Of Sound, BSL’s fourth release, won the band even more fans from around the world and happened at a great time.
-Mark Burgess started up the Chameleons again under a new branding – The Chameleonsvox and we amicably parted ways, but decided to do a month long, 8500 mile tour around America together with both bands supporting each other.
+Mark Burgess started up the Chameleons again under a new branding – The Chameleonsvox.
+We amicably parted ways, but decided to do a month long, 8500 mile tour around America together with both bands supporting each other.
 The American support was great and well needed, considering the majority of sales and fans had been coming from most parts of Europe.
 Former Interscope recording artist, Lauren Fay, did the backing vox tracks on this one and killed it.
 Coincidently, Lauren helped form The Messengers with Jack in 1990.

 The Last Time In Your Light, the fifth BSL release, won the most accolades for BSL and won numerous best album awards of 2013.
 It also hit number one on the iTunes alternative charts in Europe at one point.
 It was meant to be the band’s last recording before taking on additional projects.
 That did not happen.
 There were too many songs that had been left on the table and too many ideas still floating about.